real-logic/simple-binary-encoding/README.md

 Users of golang generated code should see the [user documentation](https://github.com/real-logic/simple-binary-encoding/wiki/Golang-User-Guide).
-Developers wishing to enhance golang generator should see the [developer documentation](https://github.com/real-logic/simple-binary-encoding/blob/master/gocode/README.md)
+Developers wishing to enhance the golang generator should see the [developer documentation](https://github.com/real-logic/simple-binary-encoding/blob/master/gocode/README.md)